Highlight Duplicates across Multiple Worksheets in Excel (3 Formulas)

-1. Use COUNTIF Function to Highlight Matches across Excel Worksheets
+Method 1 – Use COUNTIF Function to Highlight Matches Across Excel Worksheets

 The following picture represents a worksheet named Sheet1.
-It contains two columns showing some order IDs on the left and the right one shows the IDs that are in transit.
+It contains two columns.
+One showing random order IDs (left) and IDs that are in transit (right).

 Use COUNTIF Function to Highlight Matches across Excel Worksheets